josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-The `./` prefix is standard syntax for relative URLs; don't depend on Angular's current ability to do without that prefix.
+The `./` prefix is standard syntax for relative URLs; do not depend on the current ability in Angular to do without that prefix.

 </div>